-This brings me to genealogies.*
+Which brings me to genealogies.*

 Even if you’re an addled Creationist, the thought must have crossed your mind about the first parents…after all, Eve was cloned from Adam’s rib – they share DNA, virtually all of it.
 In fact, I bet if you googled it, you’d find a website with a URL: Incestrydotcom (…actually, I just did and suggest you don’t try it, it’s creepy).

 In any event, Creationist are spared since they don’t believe in DNA, but for the rest of us it’s probably best to simply trim off the upper branches of their Tree of Life and get on with it (see Ruminations… 35 for more on Ancestry.com).